 By William C. Head, Atlanta DUI Attorney

 Following an arrest, the officer must fill out the date, time, and county of the incident.
-It is important to remember that date, as you only have 10 business days from this time to request a hearing in regards to your driver’s license suspension.
+It is important to remember that date, as you only have 30 calendar days from this time to request a hearing in regards to your driver’s license suspension.
 Failure to request a hearing during this time means that your license will be automatically suspended by the Georgia DDS.

 The officer must also note the DUI citation number, and whether you were operating as a commercial driver (commercial drivers have a lower legal blood alcohol level than other drivers over the age of 21).
 If hazardous materials are present during the stop, this must also be noted on the DDS-1205 form.

 In the next field, the officer must input the driver’s information.
 This includes the driver’s full name, date of birth, address, driver’s license number, state that issued the license, license class, and license restrictions, as well as the driver’s height, weight, and class of license.

 The next section is for the officer’s sworn report, his or her information, and the chemical test data.
 The officer is required to fill out his or her full name, telephone number, precinct, law enforcement agency, badge number, the address of the law enforcement agency, and the agency’s telephone number.

 The results of the test must be filled in, along with the DDS 1205 intoxilyzer 9000 breath-testing device’s serial number, the name of the breath alcohol test operator, and the operator’s permit number.

 By filling out the form, the arresting officer swears that the DUI driver was in control of the motor vehicle at the time of the traffic stop and the officer arrested the driver for O.C.G.A.
 40-6-391 (operating a motor vehicle under the influence of alcohol or a controlled substance), or the drunk driver was involved in an accident while driving under the influence, and caused serious injury or a fatality.